Kristen Bell Is Launching Her Own Line Of CBD Skin Care

 Advertisement

 "I first discovered Lord Jones CBD products two years ago and have been using them ever since," Bell says in the press release.
 "I was skeptical at first, but was quickly blown away by the quality, integrity, and consistency in all of the products.
-When I met Lord Jones founders Rob and Cindy [Rosenheck], we aligned on a shared desire to make a CBD line that would be accessible to a wider audience at a lower price point while maintaining the same trusted quality as the Lord Jones brand."
+When I met Lord Jones founders Rob [Rosenheck] and Cindy [Capobianco], we aligned on a shared desire to make a CBD line that would be accessible to a wider audience at a lower price point while maintaining the same trusted quality as the Lord Jones brand."

 In addition to a desire to create high-quality, affordable CBD products, Bell adds that she wanted the Happy Dance brand to be rooted in the ethos of self-care.
 "Self-care shouldn’t be an event," she says.
 "Self-care should consist of everyday pick-me-ups that can be integrated into one’s daily routine."